Sneakynarnar/educationmania-docs/docs/source/index.rst

 .. code::

-   * we are Retrieving the leaderboard from the database
+   @returns {Promise<Array<Objects>>}

-   @returns {Promise<Array<Objects>>} - The leaderboard array containing account information
+Finally we have a function of where we can retrieve the leaderboard from the database, this database will look into who has how many points and display them to the users seeing where they are on the leaderboard the ``@returns {Promise<Array<Object>>}`` shows the leaderboard array containing account information.